paultcochrane/blog-travis-ci-com/_posts/2014-08-22-upcoming-build-environment-updates----august.md

 ## Java VM (not JVM)

 * Maven is updated to 3.2.3.
 * Leiningen2 is updated to 2.4.3, which is now the default.

-See details [below](#leiningen-will-default-to-2x).
+### Leiningen will default to 2.x

+With this update, the default version of Leiningen will be 2.4.3.
+Leiningen 1.x will be available as `lein1`.

+`lein` will point to Leiningen 2.4.3, but `lein2` will be available as before.

+Those repositories which use `lein` need to be updated to invoke `lein1` instead.

 ## PHP VM